Items every long-term female traveler should pack

 To put it simply, it is a medical grade silicone dome that is flexible yet sturdy enough to sit inside the vaginal walls below the opening of the cervix.
 It collects menstrual fluid that is then able to be emptied into the toilet or sink.
 You then wash it & reinsert the cup.
 You can use the cup for up to 12 hours with no risk of toxic shock syndrome (you must wash your hands thoroughly to insert & take out the cup) as there is no absorption only collection.
 This 12 hour time frame comes in very useful if you are on a long haul flight, bus ride or simply cannot find a bathroom during the day (Hong Kong realness).
 In addition to this, it takes up no room in your luggage.
 Forget the bulky pads & tampon boxes!

 The menstrual cup has a lifespan of 10+ years if it is looked after and cleaned properly.
-Although the cost of the cup may be a little high for some; but taking into account its long life span in relation to buying menstrual products month to month for almost half your life the cost is considerably.
+Although the cost of the cup may be a little high for some; but taking into account its long life span in relation to buying menstrual products month to month for almost half your life the cost is considerably less.
 Did someone say Pink Tax?

 When buying a menstrual cup you will need to do a test on yourself to determine where your cervix sits.
 This is an indicator of whether you need a longer or shorter cup.
 Also having children born vaginally is a factor you must consider when buying a cup.
 There are many companies that make menstrual cups that include but are not limited to lena cup, moon cup and diva cup.
 Do some research on your own to determine whether the menstrual cup is right for you and which brand fits your needs.